JeremiahGiordani/COS401-Final-Project/README.md

 This repo contains the source code for the paper:
 **"Deliberate Thought in LLMs: A Study of Reasoning Depth Across Tasks and Frameworks"**

+The full paper is available as a PDF [here](./Agentic-Reasoning.pdf)

 The main objective of this project is to evaluate various agentic frameworks with different degrees of multi-step reasoning to understand their impact on performance across tasks.

 We evaluate three task types: